Updated: Dec 20, 2020

 In June 1894, thousands rose to their feet in the amphitheater of the Sorbonne and cheered in support of resurrecting an ancient sporting competition.
 Baron Pierre de Coubertin, the man behind the modern Olympic Games, proposed a quadrennial event that would promote physical fitness and cultural internationalism, and the first event was held in Athens in 1896.
 Since their Greek rebirth, the Olympics have only been canceled three times (1916, 1940, and 1944).
 Students of history should recognize a pattern with these dates—they correspond with the First and Second World Wars.
 The cultural nationalism paired with militarism that fueled the global wars may have temporarily suspended the cosmopolitan competition, but the 1920 Antwerp and 1948 London games proved the resiliency of the movement.

 When the one-year postponement of the Tokyo 2020 Summer Olympic Games was announced in March over concerns about the novel coronavirus, I was not shocked.
 I was relieved that they were not canceled outright.
 There are always those athletes who see this permutation of the games as their last hurrah while another upstart is ready to claim his or her glory in their first go around.
-A lot of anxiety and uncertainty was put to bed by the IOC’s decision, and the Japanese hosts will not lose out on the ability to hold the event.
+A lot of anxiety and uncertainty was put to bed by the IOC’s decision, and fortunately the Japanese hosts will not lose out on the ability to hold the event.
 Still, postponement puts pressure on athletes who rely on their governments and sponsors for funding and whose sports require training at public facilities, many of which are shuttered for safety.
-Likewise, it may mean delaying graduation for certain collegiate athletes in order to keep access to coaches and facilities.
-Fortunately, Tokyo 2021 has the ability to showcase the resilience of the modern Olympics in the same way the post-war games did in 1920 and 1948, and there hasn't been a wave of retirements so athletes remain determined.
+Likewise, it may a delayed graduation for certain collegiate athletes in order to keep access to coaches and facilities.
+Fortunately, Tokyo 2021 has the ability to showcase the resilience of the modern Olympics in the same way the post-war games did in 1920 and 1948, and there hasn't been a large-scale wave of retirements so athletes remain determined.

 Despite the boycott, Soviet athletes still participated in an international sporting event that summer alongside some American athletes.
 We know from the Soviet archives that the decision to boycott the Los Angeles games was not finalized until March 1984.
 This makes planning and hosting a multinational alternative competition by July all the more impressive because that is exactly what the Soviets and their ideological companions did.
 Following IOC guidelines, the Soviet-organized “Friendship Games” ran from July 2nd through September 18th, 1984 with a two-week intermission for athletes who wanted to compete in Los Angeles too.
 Twenty-two Olympic sports plus tennis and table tennis were contested at venues spread throughout the Soviet Union, Bulgaria, Czechoslovakia, East Germany, Hungary, Poland, North Korea, Mongolia, and Cuba.
 More than fifty nations, including the United States, sent around 4,500 athletes to these games.
 By the end of both events, sixty Friendship Games winners outperformed Olympic medalist results from Los Angeles.
-If 1980 was a bad year for Soviet sports internationally, then 1984 was a resurgence because they quickly put on a multinational and highly-competitive sporting event that rivaled one of the most profit-driven games in Olympic history.
+If 1980 was a bad year for Soviet sports internationally, then 1984 was a resurgence for their athletes and for Soviet organizing because they quickly put on a multinational and highly-competitive sporting event that rivaled one of the most profit-driven games in Olympic history.